 The problem that every organization of scale will always wrestle with – from the Roman Empire to Amazon – is that you can’t possibly tell everyone what to do and be right (too far from the customer) and you can’t have everybody doing wild and crazy things (variation is expensive and unsafe).

 So, what is the best approach to navigate these problematic waters as we scale?
 Organizational Behavior Theory has a term for the target condition: Dynamic Equilibrium.
 Simply put, we want to target the middle ground between total control and total anarchy, but we need to have well defined heuristics for the situations in which we need to flex more in one direction or the other (temporarily) before retreating towards equilibrium.

-We at Service Physics help our partners build management systems to achieve Dynamic Equilibrium.
-They provide the basis for coaching, problem solving, and continuous improvement.
+At Service Physics we help our partners build management systems to achieve Dynamic Equilibrium.
+These management systems provide the basis for coaching, problem solving, and continuous improvement.
 We’ve seen these organizations pull away from the pack – and become truly unstoppable.